andygello555/json-dom/README.md

 - Otto targets ES5.
 ES6 features are not supported.
   - Typed arrays
   - `let` and `const` variable definitions
-- Although not really a caveat: scripts that run for over `utils.HaltingDelay` seconds will terminate to avoid the **halting problem**
+- Although not really a caveat: scripts that run for over `globals.HaltingDelay` seconds will terminate to avoid the **halting problem**
 - `setInterval` and `setTimeout` are not supported and will probably never be supported
   - **json-dom was designed to be non-blocking**